 Certain Kaiser or Blue Shield plans generally require the designation of a primary care provider.
 You have the right to designate any primary care provider who participates in the network and who is available to accept you or your family members.
-Until you make this designation, the applicable plan designates one for you.
 For information on how to select a primary care provider, and for a list of the participating primary care providers, contact the plan administrator.